noahehall/nodeproto/src/apps/README.md

-each package is an independent service
+each package is an independent cloud-native service